engineyard/engineyard-dns/README.md

-# Simple DNS for Engine Yard AppCloud environments
+# Simple DNS for Engine Yard Cloud environments

-Currently creates A records for a domain (.myapp.com and www.myapp.com) to point to the public IP of an AppCloud environment.
+Currently creates A records for a domain (.myapp.com and www.myapp.com) to point to the public IP of an Engine Yard Cloud environment.

 You can use any DNS provider supported by fog, including AWS Route 53, Blue Box, DNSimple, Linode, Slicehost and Zerigo.